 Explore Hiking & Nature Trails in Telluride this SummerThere is enough terrain in Telluride region that you could hike something different every weekend.
-The San Juan Mountain are home to the highest concentration of 14,000 ft peaks in the state of Colorado.
-There is everything from technical mountain terrain, day hike and overnight backpacking trips right from your doorstep in Telluride.
+The San Juan Mountains are home to the highest concentration of 14,000 ft peaks in the state of Colorado.
+There is everything from technical mountain terrain, easy day hikes, and overnight backpacking trips right from your doorstep in Telluride.
 Be on the lookout for abundant wildlife such as elk, beavers, raccoons, eagles and deer.

 Bear Creek Falls:

-This trail is a great, gradually climbing hike up the beautiful Bear Creek Falls.
+This trail is a great, gradually climbing hike up to the beautiful Bear Creek Falls.
 This hiking trail is perfect for families.
-The trailhead is located at the far south end of Pine Street.
-The paved road ends and the trail begins.
-This out and back route meanders through aspens, then opens to gain views of Ballard and other surrounding peaks.
+The trailhead is located at the far south end of Pine Street in downtown Telluride.
+Pine Street ends just beyond the San Miguel River and the hiking trail begins.
+This out and back route meanders through an aspens forest then opens to gain views of Ballard Mountain and other surrounding peaks.
 This trail is popular and well-rounded for many different fitness levels, and has plenty of rewarding views.
 You can catch views of Bear Creek Falls from a huge, very prominent boulder found not far from the trail.